Press Release for Monday, April 22, 2019

-The University of North Florida will honor students with outstanding records of volunteerism and caring spirits, when it hands out more than 1,850 degrees Friday, April 27, during spring commencement at the UNF Arena, Building 34, on campus.
+The University of North Florida will honor two students with outstanding records of volunteerism and caring spirits, when it hands out more than 1,700 degrees Friday, April 26, during spring commencement at the UNF Arena, Building 34.

-Senior Sara-Marie Saliba, who will graduate from the Brooks College of Health with a Bachelor of Science in nursing, will be recognized as the recipient of the Senior Service Award, while Ayshka Elise Rodriguez-Velez, who will be graduating with a Master of Science degree in electrical engineering, will be recognized as the recipient of the Albert D. Ernest Jr. Caring Award.
+Senior Warren Butler, who will graduate from the College of Arts and Sciences with a degree in political science, will be recognized as the recipient of the Senior Service Award, while senior Kimberly McKarin, who will also be graduating with a degree in political science with a concentration in public law, will be recognized as the recipient of the Albert D. Ernest Jr. Caring Award.

 The UNF Alumni Association presents the Senior Service Award to a graduating senior for outstanding volunteer service to the University or community.
 The Caring Award recognizes students who demonstrate the spirit of caring, humanitarianism and volunteerism exemplified by Albert Ernest.

 While maintaining a 3.86 GPA, Warren Butler has remained dedicated to making a difference on campus and throughout Jacksonville.
 On campus, he served as both a student senator and chair of the Government Oversight Committee in UNF’s Student Government.
 During that time, Butler had a hand in creating the Senator Mentorship Program, which gives experienced student senators the opportunity to mentor newly elected senators to help them better serve the student community.

 Butler, a Southside resident, has also volunteered his time with UNF’s On Campus Transition Program, serving as a mentor to two individuals with intellectual and developmental differences.
 Since fall 2017, he has helped his mentees through studying, exercising and socializing outside of class.